 In 1713 Charles and his wife Elizabeth had been married for five years but did not have any children.
 He always hoped for a son and in fact ruined his wife’s health by insisting she try various “remedies” designed to ensure the birth of a male child.
 He and his wife eventually had two daughters that survived childhood: Maria-Theresa born in 1717 and Maria Anna in 1718.

-Charles became obsessed over getting agreement to this document and spent years making deals with the various European powers.
+Charles became obsessed with getting agreement to this document and spent years making deals with the various European powers.
 His minister, Eugene of Savoy, told him that he would be better off spending his time and money building an army rather than striking deals.

 Eventually, he was able to gain agreement from most of the parties.
 England agreed in return for Austria closing its trading port.
 The Duke of Saxony agreed in return for support for his claim to the Polish throne.
 Spain agreed in return for Austria giving up its claim to the Spanish throne.
 France agreed in return for the Duchy of Lorraine.
-The Duke of Lorraine was engaged to Charles’ daughter Maria Theresa and Charles’ minister told him firmly: “No renunciation, no Archduchess.”
+The Duke of Lorraine was engaged to Charles’ daughter Maria Theresa, and Charles’ minister told him firmly: “No renunciation, no Archduchess.”
 With great hesitation, the Duke of Lorraine signed the renunciation and gave up his Duchy.
 (His mother did not forgive him).

 The King of Bavaria, mindful of his wife’s claim, never agreed.
 No doubt he sided with his mother-in-law who said that her daughter’s claim was given by God and therefore could not be nullified by a piece of paper.
 Prussia finally pretended to agree as a faithful servant of the Emperor.

 Eugene of Savoy was prophetic.
 Charles VI died on 20 October 1740.
 Within weeks Frederick of Prussia’s armies were marching on Austria.
 France, Saxony and Bavaria soon joined him.
 The War of the Austrian Succession had begun.
-The Pragmatic Sanction that Charles had spent so many years on was unable to secure Maria-Theresa’s inheritance.
+The Pragmatic Sanction that Charles had spent so many years on was unable to secure Maria Theresa’s inheritance.
 It would take eight years of war until the Treaty of Aix-la-Chappelle confirmed Maria-Theresa as ruler of the Hapsburg lands.
 Her husband Francis, former Duke of Lorraine, was elected Holy Roman Emperor.